 In 2000, Dr. Kunkel opened Little House Animal Hospital on Hillsboro Road in the Grassland Community – a small white clapboard house that provided a warm and loving home-like environment for her growing number of patients.
 Within a few years, its space outgrown, Dr. Kunkel moved her practice to the current larger location that’s still “Little House” at heart.

-Dr. Kunkel and her husband Scott live with their four horses, a mule, miniature donkey, a goat, five dogs, and three cats, all beloved.
+Dr. Kunkel and her husband Scott live with their three horses, four mules, three dogs, and two cats, all beloved.
 Scott provides priceless support to Dr. Kathy, as he is always willing to accommodate any ailing patient his wife may bring home for extra care.